China's Little Devils: Plot

-After being shot down, "Big Butch" Dooley (Paul Kelly), a Flying Tigers pilot lands his Curtiss P-40 Warhawk in the ruins of a Chinese village.
-After he rescues a wounded boy, orphaned by the war, Dooley takes him back to his unit.
+After being shot down, "Big Butch" Dooley, a Flying Tigers pilot, lands his Curtiss P-40 Warhawk in the ruins of a Chinese village.
+He rescues a wounded boy, orphaned by the war, and takes him back to his unit.

 The young orphan is adopted by the Flying Tigers, and is called "Little Butch" Dooley.
-Big Butch and the other Tigers realize that the boy needs a proper education and send him to the Temple Missionary School run by "Doc" Temple (Harry Carey).
+Big Butch and the other Tigers realize that the boy needs a proper education and send him to the Temple Missionary School run by "Doc" Temple.

 Little Butch organizes the other refugee children and trains them in fighting the invading Japanese.
 Leading the children, dubbed "Little Devils," in nightly raids, Little Dutch takes over a store of gasoline, but he is wounded during the battle.
 Two of the Little Devils are taken prisoner while blowing up a Japanese supply base.
 When Doc pleads with a Japanese officer for their release, he learns about the attack on Pearl Harbor and realizes he will be taken prisoner.
 Little Butch rescues Doc, and soon after, the Japanese bomb the mission.

 Later, an American aircraft crashes, and the Little Devils race with the Japanese to reach the wreck.
 The Little Devils find the aircraft first and are surprised to discover that the pilot is Big Butch.
 After treating Big Butch's wounds, the Little Devils help him cross a river and return safely to the Chinese lines.
 As the young boys are escaping, however, a Japanese patrol converges on them.
 They sacrifice their lives while shooting it out with the enemy, and sometime later, the spirit of Little Butch rides with Big Butch, as he drops bombs on Tokyo.